johnvojtech/sentence-topology/README.md

 - [ ] Define what would be the idea result -- document in google doc
   - Good clustering of transformed embeddings - seed embeddings
   - High accuracy of classifiers predicting transformation from embeddings
+- [ ] Look at the sentences which were classified correctly.
+Qualitative analysis, look at lexical forms.